Link to Main Appearances Page and now…

 Anyone whose read about me knows I am a fan of Jamaica Kincaid and that her book Annie John especially was an inspiration to another young writer from Antigua and Barbuda.
 Here I am with her in St. Croix where we were both participating in 2015 in the Virgin Islands Literary Festival and Book Fair.
 (Photo courtesy Jamaican writer Opal Palmer Adisa)

-After a reading at the Anguilla Public Library with library staff, one of the students, and fellow writers including, next to me (that’s me in black), Philip Arnell, Yona Deshommes, Annie Potts, and J. Ivy.
+After a reading at the Anguilla Public Library with library staff, one of the students, and fellow writers including, next to me (that’s me in black), Philip Arnell, Yona Deshommes, Annie Potts (of Designing Women, Ghostbusters etc. fame), and J. Ivy.
 I was in Anguilla (2015) for their literary festival.

 My first ever book event (2003), a signing outside of the Best of Books for my first book The Boy from Willow Bend.
 Antiguan and Barbudan author S E James (Tragedy on Emerald Island and other books in that series) came out to support.

-This is either after or before my panel with Ivory…far right is the other featured writer Martin McIntyre.
+This is either after or before my panel with Ivory Kelly of Belize…far right is the other featured writer Martin McIntyre.
 Gemma Robinson, the panel chair, is to my right.